Krillh/Airzlinshire/Peoples/Reproduction.md

 #Peoples

 > [!caution]
-> Topics discussed on this page may not be suitable for all people.
+> Topics discussed on this page may not be suitable for all readers.

 People in [[Airzlinshire]] reproduce sexually but not in the same way as humans on Earth.
 First, biological sex does not exist among people.
 Every person has all the sexual organs needed for reproduction.
 There are some differences between the different species of people, but they are all only variations.
 The main method of reproduction is the same.